Shawn Mendes Thinks Justin Bieber And Hailey Baldwin Complement One Another Like ‘Yin And Yang’

 “When we were on tour together, I never saw him.
 He would go to his tour bus and practice guitar, then go onstage, and then go back and practice guitar.
 He’s the most dedicated, driven person I know,” she raved.

-Mendes’s career exploded after Taylor Swift herself hand-picked him to be her opening act on her ‘1989’ tour in 2015.
-The “There’s Nothing Holdin’ Me Back” singer reunited with Swift back in May when she surprised her fans by having him join her onstage at her Rose Bowl concert as part of her ‘Reputation’ tour.
+Mendes’s career exploded after Taylor Swift hand-picked him to be her opening act on her 1989 Tour in 2015.
+The “There’s Nothing Holdin’ Me Back” singer reunited with Swift back in May when she surprised her fans by having him join her onstage at her Rose Bowl concert as part of her Reputation Tour.

 So what is it exactly that propels Mendes in his career endeavors?